-Attendees will consider the next steps in increasing cultural tourism - including the development and promotion of Scotland’s unique cultural identity and enhancing ‘Brand Scotland’ globally - and will examine ways in which the creative industries can work to further attract more high-spending visitors and investors.
+Cultural tourism was also discussed, including next steps for the development and promotion of Scotland’s unique cultural identity, enhancing ‘Brand Scotland’ globally and ways that the creative industries can work to attract more high-spending visitors and investors.

-The agenda also looks at the future of Scotland’s screen industry, with particular reference to issues raised in the Culture, Tourism, Europe and External Relations Committee Inquiry into Scotland’s screen sector, including skills, training and facilities - as well as discussing Creative Scotland’s progress with the proposed establishment of a dedicated Screen Unit and the potential for growth in this sector across the country from Channel 4 Corporation’s recent decision to award Glasgow one of its two new Creative Hubs.
+Further sessions looked at the future of Scotland’s screen industry, with particular reference to issues raised in the Culture, Tourism, Europe and External Relations Committee Inquiry into Scotland’s screen sector, including skills, training and facilities - as well as discussing Creative Scotland’s progress with the proposed establishment of a dedicated Screen Unit and the potential for growth in this sector across the country from Channel 4 Corporation’s recent decision to award Glasgow one of its two new Creative Hubs.